h2oai/h2ogpt/docs/README_CLIENT.md

 ### Client APIs

 A Gradio API and an OpenAI-compliant API are supported.
+One can also use `curl` to some extent for basic API.

 ##### Gradio Client API